moffzilla/ansible-docker/README.md

       'export AWS_SECRET_ACCESS_KEY=[your secret]'

       'ansible-playbook ec2_module.yml -vvvv --user=ubuntu'

+    Wait for the plays to complete

-    To terminate any AWS Instance created
+   5) To terminate any AWS Instance created
     (it requires you to have installed aws cli)

     A) To remove all the Machines execute Script